FreeApophis/TrueCrypt/Readme.txt

    directory than '%SYSTEMDRIVE%\WinDDK', create an environment variable called 'WINDDK_ROOT' pointing to the DDK installation directory.

-3) Copy PKCS #11 header files to a standard include path or create an environment variable called 'PKCS11_INC' pointing to the directory where PKCS #11 header files are installed.
+3) Copy the PKCS #11 header files to a standard include path or create an environment variable called 'PKCS11_INC' pointing to the directory where the PKCS #11 header files are installed.

 4) Open the 'TrueCrypt.sln' solution in Microsoft Visual Studio 2008.